 So, at Wildwood picnic site, you walk right to the southeastern end of the car park to find the start of the trail.
 There are lots of little routes through the bushes, but basically you want to get down to the river on your right almost immediately.
 We didn’t find a crossing place with good enough stepping stones not to take our shoes off, but the paddle was nice — in fact the one at the end was the highlight of the day!
 Once on the other side of the little river, the path hugs the bank for a few hundred metres before turning south to head up the left side of a (currently) dried-out tributary.
 After a few more minutes you get to the bottom of the daunting wooded slope, and with a sharp leftward hairpin the ascent begins.

-There’s not much to report for the next three miles.
+There’s not much to report for the next 3 miles (4.8 km).
 You do lots of switchbacking in a general southwesterly direction, and you get more and more scratched and annoyed.
 (Apparently some of the scratchy stuff is poison oak, and some of the purple stuff near the bottom looked like poodle dog bush, so I suppose we were lucky to get only annoyed.)
 Finally you come out onto the ridge and turn southeast again towards the summit, soon joining a fire road curving up from the south.
 This loops round the northern edge of the clusters of masts before emerging out to to at least theoretical views of downtown.
 After a nice chat with Robin and Mike, an impressive local cycling couple who agreed that Stone Canyon has had no maintenance lately, we found a pleasant picnic spot just below the westernmost masts, and enjoyed a doze before contemplating the way back down.

 Safely over the raging torrent.